mhjarvis/notes_and_stuff/eloquent_javascript.md

 ## The "script" Tag

     <script src="/path/to/script.js"></script>                 //absolute path
     <script src="script.js"></script>                          //relative path

-If the script tag is included in the header, add the '''defer''' value to the path.
+The Javascript file is run whenever it is encountered in your HTML.
+If the path is included in the header, add the '''defer''' value to the path.
+Otherwise, your Javascript will be run before the other nodes (in the HTML file) are created, causing errors.

     <script src="sscript.js" defer></script>